ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 that can be executed without additional arguments (e.g. percentiles are not supported because it requires additional keywords: percentile.).

+Note that `ensemble_statistics` will not return the single model and ensemble files, only the requested ensemble statistics results.

 See also :func:`esmvalcore.preprocessor.ensemble_statistics`.